Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 How Companies Determine Your Cash Payout Amount

 This is where many homeowners are caught off guard.
-The cash payout you receive is not based on retail replacement cost — it's based on what the home warranty company would have paid their contracted technician using their negotiated service rates.
-These are almost always lower than what you'd pay a contractor you find yourself.
+The cash payout you receive is not based on retail replacement cost.
+It's based on what the home warranty company would have paid their contracted technician using their negotiated service rates.
+These are almost always substantially less than what you'd pay a contractor you find yourself.

 Here are the key factors that influence your payout:

-• Exclusions — Code upgrades, haul-away fees, and permits are typically excluded from the calculation
+• Exclusions: Code upgrades, haul-away fees, refrigerant beyond a per-pound cap, and permits are typically excluded

-The table below reflects general industry ranges for cash settlements based on common per-item coverage caps:
+The table below reflects 2026 industry ranges for cash settlements based on common per-item coverage caps versus current real-world replacement costs:

 Smart Savings Made Simple!